pybliometrics-dev/pybliometrics/docs/tips/errors.rst

 `pybliometrics.scopus.exception.Scopus404Error: NOT FOUND`
     The entity you are looking for does not exist.
 Check that your identifier is still pointing to the item you are looking for.

+`pybliometrics.scopus.exception.Scopus414Error: TOO LARGE`
+    The query string you are using is too long.
+Break it up in smaller pieces.

 .. _Scopus429Error:

 `pybliometrics.scopus.exception.Scopus429Error: QUOTA EXCEEDED`